Info Source

 Canadian Human Rights Tribunal

-The Canadian Human Rights Tribunal (CHRT) is an independent, quasi-judicial tribunal that reviews allegations of prohibited discrimination under the Canadian Human Rights Act.
+The Canadian Human Rights Tribunal (CHRT) is an independent, quasi-judicial tribunal that inquires into allegations of prohibited discrimination under the Canadian Human Rights Act.
 The CHRT determines whether a discriminatory practice has occurred in respect of employment, or the provision of goods, services, facilities and / or accommodation.
 The CHRT dismisses the matter if without merit, or if the complaint is substantiated, it may provide remedial relief to the victim.

 Canadian Human Rights Tribunal Class of Records